fbpx

 Hawaii

-Your budget will vary based on your travel style and the time of year you visit Hawaii.
-Prices really fluctuate throughout the seasons reflecting peak and low tourist seasons.
+Your budget will vary based on your travel style and what time of year you visit Hawaii.
+Prices really fluctuate throughout the year, reflecting peak and low tourist seasons.
 Plus, your total costs will also vary based on which island(s) you visit.

 So which is the most expensive island?